Hank Aaron: Hobbies and health

-Aaron was a long-time fan of the Cleveland Browns, having attended many games in disguise in their "Dawg Pound" seating section.
+Aaron was a longtime fan of the Cleveland Browns, having attended many games in disguise in their "Dawg Pound" seating section.

 In 1980, Aaron made a guest appearance on Happy Days episode "The Hucksters".
 In 1986, he made a guest appearance in "Just Another Fox in the Crowd", episode 30 of Crazy Like a Fox.

 In 1994, Aaron and his wife established the Chasing the Dream Foundation which awarded the Hank Aaron Chasing The Dream Scholarship to members of the Boys & Girls Clubs of America.

 Aaron lived in the Atlanta area.
 In July 2013, media reported that his home was burglarized with jewelry and two BMW vehicles having been stolen.
 The cars were later recovered.

 Aaron suffered from arthritis and had a partial hip replacement after a fall in 2014.

 On January 5, 2021, Aaron publicly received a COVID-19 vaccination with the Moderna COVID-19 vaccine at the Morehouse School of Medicine at Atlanta, Georgia.
 He and several other Black American public figures, including activist Joe Beasley, Andrew Young, and Louis Sullivan, did so to demonstrate the safety of the vaccine and encourage other Black Americans to do the same.

 Death

-Aaron died in his sleep in his Atlanta residence on January 22, 2021, at the age of 86.
+On January 22, 2021, Aaron died in his sleep at his Atlanta residence at age 86.
 The manner of death was listed as natural causes.

-His funeral was held on January 27 at the Friendship Baptist Church.
+His funeral was held five days later at the Friendship Baptist Church.
 Amongst the attendees were former President Bill Clinton, former baseball commissioner Bud Selig, and former Atlanta mayor Andrew Young.
 After the funeral, Aaron's body was interred at South-View Cemetery in Atlanta.